 Standard fee course: £945.00

-Fees include course materials and tuition.
-You will also receive a reference copy of the book Electronics Fundamentals by Thomas L Floyd as part of this course - this is included in the course fee.
+Fees include course materials and tuition, and a reference copy of the book Electronics Fundamentals by Thomas L Floyd.

 This is an online course.